Existence and regularity of steady-state solutions of the Navier-Stokes equations arising from irregular data: Auxiliary results

 for some constant $C>0$ independent of $f$, $F$ and $H$. \end{theorem}

-\begin{remark} Practically, Theorem \ref{thm3} can easily be extended to the case where the vector field $u$ is not necessarily solenoidal, i.e. $\dv u=\phi$ using the formulation derived in \cite[formula 2.32]{Solo}, see also \cite{Catta} so that our result gives an alternative approach to the Dirichlet problem for the Stokes system (to be compared to \cite{ANR} and \cite{Fsa} wherein the analysis is carried out in weigthed Sobolev spaces and Lebesgue spaces, respectively).
-These estimates of the velocity field and the pressure in tent and weighted tent framework respectively against boundary data in low regularity spaces are new and generalize well-known results.
-In fact, our boundary class $\dot{F}^{-\frac{1}{q}}_{p,q}(\rn)$ contains the homogeneous Sobolev space $\dot{H}^{s,r}(\rn)$ for $-1/q<s$ and $\dfrac{n-1}{r}-s=\dfrac{1}{q-1}$. \end{remark}
+\begin{remark} Practically, Theorem \ref{thm3} can easily be extended to the case where the vector field $u$ is not necessarily solenoidal, i.e. $\dv u=\phi$ under suitable conditions on $\phi$ $($integrability and compatibility$)$ using the formulation derived in \cite[formula 2.32]{Solo}, see also \cite{Catta} so that our result gives an alternative approach to the Dirichlet problem for the Stokes system $($to be compared to \cite{ANR} and \cite{Fsa} wherein the analysis is carried out in weigthed Sobolev spaces and Lebesgue spaces, respectively$)$.
+These estimates of the velocity field and the pressure in weighted tent framework against boundary data in low regularity spaces are new and generalize well-known results.
+In fact, our boundary class $\dot{F}^{-\frac{1}{q}}_{p,q}(\rn)$ contains the homogeneous Sobolev space $\dot{H}^{s,r}(\rn)$ for $-1/q<s<(n-1)/r$ under the conditions $1\leq r<p$ and $(n-1)/r-s=1/q+(n-1)/p$. \end{remark}